njwilliams/MMM-Faces/README.md

 So, from this early stage, we should see the recognition system "live" (in that the UI is working, showing us useful log messages, and the video camera works).
 That's our goal for now.
 If one of those aspects is not working correctly, then you'll need to troubleshoot.
+There are icons on the video and recognition panels that flip over to see how stuff is working.
+The video panel will show you the view through the camera.
+The recognition panel will show you the status of all of the components with a quick color coding of if things look good (grey = Neutral, not sure; red = Something's broken; green = all looks good).

 ## 4. Capture Faces